Nearsoft/jobs/readme.md

 * 2+ Years of Ruby on Rails Development and 2+ years developing software in a commercial environment
 * Solid experience in building high-performance, reliable and scalable services
 * Experience with Ajax based user interfaces
-* Experience with our current technology stack is a bonus: Ruby on Rails, React, Git, PostgreSQL
+* Experience with our current technology stack is a bonus: Ruby on Rails, React.js, Git, PostgreSQL
 * Shipping/transportation industry experience is a bonus

 In addition we want the usual skill set: efficient, organized and follows through on commitments.
-You’re intelligent, have great analytical skills and pay attention to detail.
+You're intelligent, have great analytical skills and pay attention to detail.
 In addition, you’re calm under pressure, have a great work ethic and communicate well.

 </details>